bjlkeng/bjlkeng.github.io/source/posts/building-a-qa-bot-of-me-with-openai-and-cloudflare.rst

 any modern web development for a while.

 In learning modern Javascript, ChatGPT was incredibly helpful.
-I had a strong idea of what I wanted to accomplish, knew the basics of the primitives in the language, but I was unclear on some of the details.
+I had a strong idea of what I wanted to accomplish, knew most of the primitives in the language, but I was unclear on some of the details.
 For example, I asked ChatGPT to explain :code:`let` vs. :code:`var` vs. no declaration (had a bug related to it).
 Module imports were another new thing (as I understand).
-And one thing I found super frustrating was getting the styling (CSS) right on the HTML (even though it's super basic).
+And one thing I found super frustrating was getting the styling (CSS) correct on the HTML (even though it's super basic).
 Getting the spinner to be centered where I wanted it was incredibly tough without ChatGPT because every search on the web would only show the most basic example without solving the one annoying issue I had.
 It turned out that ChatGPT's "knowledge" and it's chat interface to *specify* and *respond* more precisely to what I wanted was indeed quite a bit superior to just a Google search.
-It's almost an improved `StackOverflow <https://stackoverflow.com/>`__.
+It's almost an improved `StackOverflow <https://stackoverflow.com/>`__ in real time.

 Another area where I found it quite useful was producing pretty well known snippets of code.
 In the other project I was working on, I wanted to write a transformer from scratch and so I asked ChatGPT to generate some PyTorch modules.
 As far as I could tell (I didn't finish the project yet), it looked correct!
-Transformer modules are probably so widespread (even before it's 2021 cutoff date) that it could easily write one.
+Transformer modules are probably so widespread (even before ChatGPT's 2021 cutoff date) that it could easily write one.
 It did save me some time doing it myself though, it was similar to having an intern (a common LLM analogy) where I just needed to check its work.